What will I study?

-There will be some activities that you have to attend at a fixed time, such as online meetings with your tutor.
+There may be some activities that are scheduled at a fixed time, such as online meetings with your tutor.
 But otherwise, you can access and work through the course at your convenience.

-Any scheduled activities you can’t attend for good reason will be recorded for you to view at a more convenient time, where possible.
+Any scheduled activities you can’t attend will be recorded for you to view at a more convenient time, where possible.

 You’ll be assessed by:

 - regular online quizzes to check your progress

 - three discussion boards, where you will be given a topic and asked to contribute your thoughts and to develop discussion with other members of your class.

 Our first-class support structure will ensure that you aren’t alone in your studies.
 You’ll have contact with your tutors, which could be by email, Skype, FaceTime or phone.
 You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond:

 - Disability support

 - Student Support Service – help with finances, stress, wellbeing and non-academic issues